Ultra23Ahan/modulink/JOURNAL.md

 # July 4: Finished BOM and thus the project

-After a moderate amount of research for the BMS, I finished the BOM, and I think the project is oficially done now!
+I did research to find the BMS.
+I looked everywhere that I knew and had this absolutely genius idea of looking at the forge docs as I had remembered that there was a section about reputable marketplaces that accepted HCB cards.
+I had already checked Robocraze and Robu, and EBhoot was taken down?
+I then went to MakerBazar and instantly found it :P. So now I finished the BOM, and I think the project is oficially done now!
-The BMS I found is from MakerBazar

 ![](/images/journal/04072026/ss.png)

 The battery holder I selected is currently out of stock, but I presume it will be available soon.

 I also decided that the motor shell would have a USB-C port(yes, I have added it to the BOM) so you can charge it directly and then you don't have to use a diferent charger.
 The only thing I'm unsure about is if the motors will also run while its charging, but that can also been good because if the motors move, they smoothen out the motor core and it runs better overall.
+Or you can just disassemble the motor core(aka remove the planetary gear system so only the gears turn).

-**Total time spent: 1 hours**
+**Total time spent: 1.25 hours**

 # July 22: Made finished wiring diagram

-So I(AI) finished the wiring diagram because idk how to use KiCad and its also too overkill for this simple project and diagram.
+So I may have asked AI to make the wiring diagram because idk how to use KiCad and its also too overkill for this simple project and diagram.

 ![](/images/journal/21072026/wiring.png)